Wyde & Associates, PLLC Texas Record Clearing

 Housing Denials

-Corporate landlords and apartment complexes screen every applicant.
+Across Houston's large apartment market — from the Inner Loop to Katy, Pasadena, and Cypress — corporate landlords screen every applicant.
 An old arrest gets applications rejected, even years later.

 🧾